zendesk/sdk_conversation_kit_ios/README.md

 # ZendeskSDKConversationKit for iOS

-The ZendeskSDKConversationKit library is used to communication with Zendesk Sunshine Conversations backend in iOS porjects.
+The ZendeskSDKConversationKit library is used to communicate with the Zendesk Sunshine Conversations backend in iOS projects.

 ## Documentation